Avast SecureLine VPN

 I’m Adrian Try, and I’ve been using computers since the 80s and the internet since the 90s.
 I’ve been an IT manager and tech support guy, and know the importance of using and encouraging safe internet practices.

 I’ve used a number of remote access applications over the years.
 In one job we used GoToMyPC to update our contact database on the main office’s server, and as a freelancer, I’ve used a number of mobile solutions to access my iMac when out and about.

 I’m familiar with Avast, having used and recommended their antivirus program for many years, and make it my business to keep up to date with the best security practices and solutions.
 I downloaded and thoroughly tested Avast SecureLine VPN, and researched the testing and opinions of industry experts.

-Avast SecureLine VPN: What’s In It For You?
+Avast SecureLine VPN Review: What’s In It for You?

 Avast SecureLine VPN is all about protecting your privacy and security online, and I’ll list its features in the following four sections.
 In each sub-section, I’ll explore what the app offers and then share my personal take.

 Do you feel like you’re being watched or followed?
 You are.
 When you surf the internet, your IP address and system information are sent along with each packet.
 That means:

 - Your internet service provider knows (and logs) every website that you visit.
 They may sell these logs (anonymized) to third parties.

 - Each website you visit can see your IP address and system information, and most likely collect that information.